 Intro to Webmapping

-This workshop explores web maps (aka webmaps) and web mapping (aka webmapping).
-Web maps are a means of dynamically and interactively visualizing geospatial data.
-Today, you will learn how to create web maps in 2 different manners:
+This 2-part workshop series explores web maps (aka webmaps) and web mapping (aka webmapping) as a means of dynamically and interactively visualizing geospatial data.

 Before the Workshop